 So why, as composition teachers, should we be concerned with how our way of being in the world is differently described from modernism to postmodernism?
-Because ontological understanding has a direct impact on how knowledge is created and circulated through texts.
-Such ontological postmodern developments have helped us come to understand the "death" of the singular author.
-Foucault (1984c) confirms that "criticism and philosophy took note of the disappearance-or death-of the author some time ago.
-But the consequences of their discovery of it have not been sufficiently examined, nor has its import been accurately measured" (103).
+Because ontological understanding has a direct impact on how knowledge is created and circulated

+^{63.} Latour, "From Realpolitik to Dingpolitik," 23.